 Empathic folks have it tough.
 I know, I’m one of them.
-I know some empaths (also known as clairsentients) who have trouble living a “normal” life because of the intense feelings they pick up from others.
+And I know some empaths (a.k.a. clairsentients) feel drained because of the energy they feel from others.

 Friend, that stinks, and we need to fix it.

-Through the years, I’ve developed my own personal empathic guide – skills that help me survive in the real world because I don’t think the raft and Bradley Cooper thing are gonna happen.
+Over the last 20 years I’ve developed my own personal empathic guide.
+These are the skills that help me manage my psychic feelings and calm clairsentient anxiety… because I don’t think the raft and Bradley Cooper thing are gonna happen.

-There’s nothing I’d like more than to share my tips with you. :) Try out the different tips or combine a couple them to create your own empath blend!
+So now, let me share my tips with you.
+Go ahead and try different ones or combine them to create your own empath blend!

 1. Be aware of your perspective